ietf/tao/Tao.md

 If you rely on your laptop during the meeting, it is a good idea to bring an extra battery.
 It is not always easy to find a spare outlet in some meeting rooms, and using the wireless access can draw down your battery faster than you might expect.
 If you are sitting near a power-strip in a meeting room, expect to be asked to plug and unplug for others around you.
 Many people bring an extension cord with spare outlets, which is a good way to make friends with your neighbor in a meeting.
 If you need an outlet adapter, you should try to buy it in advance because the one you need is usually easier to find in your home country.

+3.14 Remote Participation

+People have joined IETF meetings remotely for a long time, but the tools for this have changed a lot over the years.
+Currently all Working Group and Research Group meetings as well as the plenaries are livestreamed and open for remote participation.
+In order to participate remotely you need to register as a remote participant [https://www.ietf.org/how/meetings/register/], there is no fee for this but registration is required for administrative reasons.
+You can also make use of audiostreams as well as Jabber (which is explained below).
+The links for the Meetecho rooms, the audiostreams and the jabber rooms can always be found in the meeting agenda.
+More information can be found here: [https://www.ietf.org/how/meetings/101/remote/].

 4. Working Groups

 The vast majority of the IETF's work is done in many Working Groups; at the time of this writing, there are about 115 different WGs.
 [BCP25], "IETF Working Group Guidelines and Procedures", is an excellent resource for anyone participating in WG discussions.